BauerJustin/UWB-Drone-Localization-Pipeline/README.md

 ## Prerequisites

-Before running the simulation, make sure you have the following prerequisites installed on your system:
+Before running the pipeline, make sure you have the following prerequisites installed on your system:

 - Python 3: You can download and install Python 3 from the [official website](https://www.python.org/downloads/).